 By offering multiple packages, you’re competing against yourself instead of competing against other web designers.

-Every proposal will be different, but most web design projects can benefit from one of two packaging options:
+Every website design proposal will be different, but most projects can benefit from one of two packaging options:

 - Offer a quicker package with a limited set of benefits alongside a pricier “premium” package with all the bells and whistles.

 - Offer a fixed-price package with optional extras for clients who want to invest more.